SIGNIFICANT DECISION REGARDING PIERCING THE CORPORATE VEIL

 Eckert Seamans briefed and argued summary judgment at the District Court level and in the Third Circuit appeal in which judgment in favor of Ampco now has been affirmed.

 This Litigation Alert is intended to keep readers current on matters affecting environmental issues, and is not intended to be legal advice.
-If you have any questions, please contact Paul Steinman at (412) 566-5993 (email@example.com) or any other attorney with whom you have been working.
+If you have any questions please contact one of our Litigation Group attorneys.